Statistical isotropy violation in WMAP CMB maps resulting from non-circular beams: Simulation and analysis

-In order to get the value of the beam function at the center of each pixel, it is necessary to use a fast and accurate interpolation scheme.
-Linear interpolation to the centre of each pixel by considering the value of the beam function at the four pixels around only works for the central peak.
-However, the noisy features in the annular region surrounding the central peak of the beams being highly fluctuating, the error due to linear interpolation is found to be unacceptably large.
-In this region, a non-linear interpolation schemes, such as the cubic or the spline interpolation, may provide reasonable results.
+To evaluate the beam function at the centre of each pixel, it is necessary to use a fast and accurate interpolation scheme.
+Linear interpolation at the centre of each pixel by considering the value of the beam function at the four pixels around it only works for the central peak.
+However, the features in the annular region that surround the central peak of the beams being of a rapidly varying nature, the error due to linear interpolation is found to be unacceptably large.
+In this region, a non-linear interpolation scheme, such as the cubic or the spline interpolation, may provide reasonable results.
 But these methods are computationally expensive.
-To overcome this issue, we upgrade the beam function from $600\times600$ grid to $2400\times2400$ grid using MATLAB's {\tt spline2} interpolation scheme.
-This high resolution grid enables us to use linear interpolation of the beam in the convolution process without compromising precision and being computationally fast.
-We have also checked that further increment in the interpolated grid size is not required for improving accuracy.
+To overcome this issue, we upgraded the beam function from $600\times600$ grid to $2400\times2400$ grid using MATLAB's {\tt spline2} interpolation scheme.
+This high-resolution grid enables us to use a linear interpolation of the beam in the convolution process without compromising the precision and is computationally fast.
+We also checked that a further increment in the interpolated grid size is not required to improve accuracy.